 "Hate, wrath and vengeance are all forms of fear and do not endure.
-Silent, persistent effort will dissipate them all." sometimes vomiting.
-For a fuller category of other due to some other bad qualities, the some ailments due to some other bad qualities, the reader of that author's "Every man a king" may refer to that author's "Every man a king".
-2. Certain harmful chemical compounds are 2.
-Certain has body when such pounds are said to be formed in the body when such emotions the other hand the opposite qualities rule.
-On the other hand the opposite qualities of ale.
-On the value of kindness, mercy etc. are said to remove the poison That these physical and mental vices are the bas to conquer, can be included only enemies a man has to conquer, can be inferred from the Rg. vedas "Crushing the wolf, the servent and the demons, May they completely banish all The Western scholars interpret, the wolf as the Robber, the serpent as the assassin and the demons as Rakshasas.
+Silent, persistent effort will dissipate them all."
+Elbert Hubbard Orison Swett Marden writes that rage causes apoplexy and death; grief, jealousy and anxiety, insanity; extreme anger produces jaundice and (continued from the previous page) sometimes vomiting.
+For a fuller category of other ailments due to some other bad qualities, the reader may refer to that author's "Every man a king".
+2. Certain harmful chemical compounds are said to be formed in the body when such emotions rule.
+On the other hand the opposite qualities of kindness, mercy etc. are said to remove the poison in the blood and purify the man.
+That these physical and mental vices are the only enemies a man has to conquer, can be inferred from the Rg. vedas "Crushing the wolf, the serpent and the demons, May they completely banish all afflictions." - Bk.
+VII, 38-7.
+The Western scholars interpret, the wolf as the Robber, the serpent as the assassin and the demons as Rakshasas.
 I differ from them.
 The "wolf" is only the sex desire, because it kills a man as the wolf would kill and tear him to pieces; the Serpent is the glutton's alimentary canal, as that organ in the body looks like a serpent in the snake charmer's box See Fig. 20 & 21; the demons are only other physical and mental vices, as it is difficult to control them.
-4. Indra's mother warned Indra that he had only two chief enemies to contend with, and they were ass-haired demon).
-As I have shown, the the ass-man is the alimentary canal; and the asserpent demon is phallus, as it has hairs on its neck like a donkey.
-If the disciple kills these two, the other 25 in heaps.
+4. Indra's mother warned Indra that he had only two chief enemies to contend with, and they (continued from the previous page) were Ahisua (the serpent-demon) and Aurnavabha (the ass-haired demon).
+As I have shown, the serpent demon is the alimentary canal; and the ass-haired demon is phallus, as it has hairs on its neck like a donkey.
+5. If the disciple kills these two, the other demons-the impurities in the body-can be killed in heaps.